The below content should be reviewed in conjunction with the in-depth federal coverage of this topic provided above.

 - Employees who have worked for a covered employer for six consecutive months without a break due to resignation, termination or layoff are eligible to take leave.
 See Employee Eligibility.

-- Eligible employees may take up to four weeks per calendar year for the birth or adoption of a child, or to care for a child, spouse, reciprocal beneficiary, parent, parent-in-law, stepparent, legal guardian, grandparent or grandparent-in-law with a serious health condition.
+- Eligible employees may take up to four weeks per calendar year for the birth or adoption of a child, or to care for a child, spouse, civil union partner or reciprocal beneficiary, parent, parent-in-law, stepparent, legal guardian, grandparent or grandparent-in-law with a serious health condition.
 See Purposes and Length of Leave.

 - An employee's four weeks of family and medical leave may be taken on an intermittent or reduced schedule.
 See Reduced Schedule and Intermittent Leave.